solo-system/solo-system.github.io/about.md

 # About

-The Solo was developed to solve a need within our own project to have a servicable field recorder that was cheap and easy in remote locations (West African rainforest), where importing hardware is difficult and costly, and returning broken hardware for servicing is prohibitvely bureaucratic.
+The Solo was developed to solve a need within our research project to have a serviceable field recorder for use in a remote tropical rainforest, where importing equipment and returning broken hardware for servicing is difficult and costly.

-It was important that the device was:
+Additionally, it was important that the device was:

 * inexpensive - so we don't care if it's dropped, stolen or trampled.
 * servicable in-situ - assume no access to customer service / returns.